Brian E. Lee

 Mr. Lee is a member of the American and New York State Bar Associations and the New York County Lawyers Association.
 He is rated AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, and has been for over 25 years.
 Mr. Lee is listed in Who’s Who in America and Who’s Who in American Law.
-He has been selected to New York Metro SuperLawyers® for 2015 through 2017.
+He has been selected to New York Metro SuperLawyers® since 2015.

 A major portion of his practice involves the representation of mental health professionals in legal actions, professional misconduct proceedings (OPMC and OPD), Justice Center and DEA matters, Title IX investigations, and various risk management matters.

 Mr. Lee handles appeals and has extensive experience in the defense of medical malpractice, federal civil rights, products liability, and complex general negligence actions.
 He handles numerous matters for physicians before the Office of Professional Medical Conduct (OPMC).
 Additionally, he often handles cases requiring extensive discovery.
 He regularly lectures to psychiatrists on a variety of risk management topics, has lectured the Association of Hospital Risk Managers on the subject of structured settlements and was a beta tester for the New York State Unified Court System e-courts system.